-Ossetian or Ossetic is a member of the Northeastern Iranian branch of Indo-European languages.
+Ossetian is a member of the Northeastern Iranian branch of Indo-European languages.
 About 500,000 people speak Ossetian in Ossetia, a region that straddles the border or Russia and Georgia.
 The majority of Ossetian speakers live in the Republic of North Ossetia-Alania (Цӕгат Ирыстоны Аланийы Республикӕ) in Russia.
 The Ossetic-speaking region of Georgia is called South Ossetia (Республикӕ Хуссар Ирыстон).
 There are also some Ossetian speakers in Turkey.

 There are two main dialects of Ossetian, Iron (Ирон) and Digor (Дигор).
 Iron is the most widely-spoken dialect and the basis for written Ossetian.
 Another dialect, Jassic, used to be spoken in Hungary.